aabounegm/InnoDevOpsCourse/README.md

 The projects use [Docker](https://www.docker.com/) to run the application in a container.
 Each project has a Dockerfile that defines the image that will be used to run the application.
 Checkout the relevent folder for more details.

+## Monitoring

+The **Loki / Grafana / Promtail** stack is used for monitoring logs of the applications.